History of art: Byzantine

-Byzantine art refers to the body of Christian Greek artistic products of the Eastern Roman (Byzantine) Empire, as well as the nations and states that inherited culturally from the empire.
-Though the empire itself emerged from Rome's decline and lasted until the Fall of Constantinople in 1453, the start date of the Byzantine period is rather clearer in art history than in political history, if still imprecise.
-Many Eastern Orthodox states in Eastern Europe, as well as to some degree the Muslim states of the eastern Mediterranean, preserved many aspects of the empire's culture and art for centuries afterward.
+Byzantine art consists of the body of Christian Greek artistic products of the Eastern Roman (Byzantine) Empire, as well as of the nations and states that inherited culturally from that empire.
+Though the Byzantine empire itself emerged from Rome's decline and lasted until the Fall of Constantinople in 1453, the start-date of the Byzantine period is rather clearer in art history than in political history, if still imprecise.
+Many Eastern Orthodox states in Eastern and Central Europe, as well as to some degree the Muslim states of the eastern Mediterranean, preserved many aspects of the empire's culture and art for centuries afterward.

-Surviving Byzantine art is mostly religious and with exceptions at certain periods is highly conventionalised, following traditional models that translate carefully controlled church theology into artistic terms.
-Painting in fresco, illuminated manuscripts and on wood panel and, especially in earlier periods, mosaic were the main media, and figurative sculpture very rare except for small carved ivories.
+Surviving Byzantine art is mostly religious, and—with exceptions at certain periods—is highly conventionalised, following traditional models that translate carefully controlled church theology into artistic terms.
+Painting in fresco, in illuminated manuscripts and on wood panels, and (especially in earlier periods) mosaic were the main media, and figurative sculpture occurred very rarely except for small carved ivories.
 Manuscript painting preserved to the end some of the classical realist tradition that was missing in larger works.
-Byzantine art was highly prestigious and sought-after in Western Europe, where it maintained a continuous influence on medieval art until near the end of the period.
+Byzantine art was highly prestigious and sought after in Western Europe, where it maintained a continuous influence on medieval art until near the end of the medieval period.
 This was especially so in Italy, where Byzantine styles persisted in modified form through the 12th century, and became formative influences on Italian Renaissance art.
 But few incoming influences affected the Byzantine style.
 With the expansion of the Eastern Orthodox church, Byzantine forms and styles spread throughout the Orthodox world and beyond.
 Influences from Byzantine architecture, particularly in religious buildings, can be found in diverse regions from Egypt and Arabia to Russia and Romania.

 Byzantine architecture is notorious for the use of domes.
 It also often featured marble columns, coffered ceilings and sumptuous decoration, including the extensive use of mosaics with golden backgrounds.
-The building material used by Byzantine architects was no longer marble, which was very appreciated by the Ancient Greeks.
-They used mostly stone and brick, and also thin alabaster sheets for windows.
+The building material used by Byzantine architects was no longer marble, which the Ancient Greeks had appreciated so much.
+The Byzantines used mostly stone and brick, and also thin alabaster sheets for windows.
 Mosaics were used to cover brick walls, and any other surface where fresco wouldn't resist.
-Good examples of mosaics from the proto-Byzantine era are in Hagios Demetrios in Thessaloniki (Greece), the Basilica of Sant'Apollinare Nuovo and the Basilica of San Vitale, both in Ravenna (Italy), and Hagia Sophia in Istanbul.
+Good examples of mosaics from the proto-Byzantine era are in Hagios Demetrios in Thessaloniki (Greece), the Basilica of Sant'Apollinare Nuovo and the Basilica of San Vitale (both in Ravenna in Italy), and in Hagia Sophia in Istanbul.
 Greco-Roman temples and Byzantine churches differ substantially in terms of their exterior and interior aspect.
-In Antiquity, the exterior was the most important part of the temple, because in the interior, where the cult statue of the deity to whom the temple was built was kept, only the priest had access.
-The ceremonies here held outside, and what the worshipers view was the facade of the temple, consisting of columns, with an entablature and two pediments.
-Meanwhile, Christian liturgies were held in the interior of the churches, the exterior usually having little to no ornamentation.
+In Antiquity, the exterior was the most important part of the temple, because in the interior, which contained the cult statue of the deity to whom the temple was built, only the priest had access.
+Temple ceremonies in Antiquity took place outside, and what the worshippers viewed was the facade of the temple, consisting of columns, with an entablature and two pediments.
+In contrast, Christian liturgies played out in the interior of the churches, thus the exterior usually having little to no ornamentation.